 Certain probiotics can deconjugate and dehydrate primary bile acids to convert them into secondary bile acids.
 Secondary bile acids can inhibit Clostridium difficile (C. diff) spore germination and suppress the growth of this bacterial infection (1).

 Probiotics have also been shown to be useful in controlling Helicobacter pylori (H Pylori) infections (5).
 H Pylori can cause gastroduodenal ulcers and is a substantial risk factor for gastric malignancies.
 To learn more about the damaging effects of H Pylori infection, check out this article.

-Probiotics have been extensively studied as a treatment option for gastrointestinal diseases.
+Probiotics have been extensively studied and shown to improve digestive health.
 Irritable bowel syndrome is one of the most common functional gastroenterological diseases, affecting around 12% of people worldwide.